 Dr. Jacob Steiger, Facial Plastic Surgeon

-“We live in a new era – the ‘Age of the Selfie,’ with an increased attention on the face in close-up photos plastered over social media.
+“We live in a new era – the ‘Age of the Selfie,’ with increased attention on the face in close-up photos plastered over social media.
 The millennial demographic is more in-tune with their facial structures and characteristics more than ever.
 I’ve seen the most increase in both rhinoplasty procedures and Botox treatments among millennials, as well as an increase in lip augmentations to pretty the millennial pout.
 Fuller lips are commonly associated with youth and vitality so why not put your best ‘selfie’ first?”

 An Ounce of Prevention